rvanblitterswijk/learning-haskell/README.md

 - Haskell code is split up into several .hs files.
 Each file is a "module".
 - Modules can import each other to use their functions.
 - Function declaration is a lot different than in imperative languages.
 The name of the function is followed by an `=`.
+- Return types don't have to be declared. (in the helloworld function)
+- Modules can declare which functions they export.
+This feels similar to private and public functions in imperative programming languages.

+Now with my setup done it was time to truly dive into the book.